 - Newell Brands’ $15 billion acquisition of Jarden;

-ABB’s $3.9 billion acquisition of Thomas & Betts.
+- ABB’s $3.9 billion acquisition of Thomas & Betts; and

 Mr. Wales regularly speaks and writes on antitrust issues and has held various leadership positions in the American Bar Association’s Antitrust Section.
 He has been recognized by Who’s Who Legal: Competition and was named a 2022 Global Elite Thought Leader by the publication.
-Mr. Wales is also consistently ranked as a leading antitrust practitioner, he is consistently ranked in Chambers USA: America’s Leading Lawyers for Business, Chambers Global: The World’s Leading Lawyers for Business, Legal 500, The Best Lawyers in America, The International Who’s Who of Competition Lawyers & Economists and Best Lawyers.
+Mr. Wales is also consistently ranked as a leading antitrust practitioner in Chambers USA: America’s Leading Lawyers for Business, Chambers Global: The World’s Leading Lawyers for Business, The Legal 500, The Best Lawyers in America and Best Lawyers.